 Standard: Reporting Students' Outcomes

 Every six months, CIRR schools release an outcomes report.
-Each report must cover graduates from either 1/1-6/30 or 7/1-12/31 of the chosen year.
+Each report must cover graduates from either 1/1-6/30 or 7/1-12/31 of the chosen year, and must be submitted during February and August for posting on the CIRR website as they are received.
+Reports received after March 1 and September 1 are late and posting may be delayed.
 Outcomes must be calculated and reports must be generated using the CIRR Outcomes Report Template spreadsheet, available at cirr.org/standards.
 There are two spreadsheets, one for fixed-length and one for self-paced programs.

 Fill in the blanks